Jimdo/hiera-aws/README.md

 ### rds_instances tag=value...

-Returns an array of all RDS database instances that have one or more tags assigned.
+Returns an array of all RDS database instances that are in state "available" and have one or more tags assigned.

 For each instance in the array the following hash is returned: